gertum/IBM_EventSync/README.md

 ## Run

-### Docker

-docker build -t springboot-app . docker run -p 8081:8081 springboot-app
+The project may be deployed either directly or using a docker container.

 ### Build

 Run `./mvnw clean` for a clean rebuild.

+### Run inside *Docker*

+`docker build -t event-sync-app .`
+`docker run -p 8081:8081 event-sync-app`

-### Run
+### Run directly

 Run `./mvnw spring-boot:run` to run app.

 ## Test

-Run ./mvn test to run app tests.
+Run `./mvn test` to run app tests.

 ## Debug

-There is .vscode/launch.json file provided for debugging using the visual studio code IDE.
+There is *.vscode/launch.json* file provided for debugging using the visual studio code IDE.
 It may be used in assisting of launching a debugging session.

 ## Project structure